 Kweli Journal, Inc. is a 501(c)(3) organization and donations are tax-deductible to the fullest extent of the law.
 We have been volunteer run and operated since December 2009.

 You can make a general donation that will assist in the costs of maintaining Kweli's subsidized free literary programming: Kweli's Fellowship Program (formerly Kweli Scholars Program) and Reading and Conversation series.
 Our Kweli Fellowship Program provides emerging writers of color with tuition free writing classes and mentorship.
-In addition, our online literary journal and free Reading and Conversation series—presented in partnership with the New York Times African Heritage Network—have allowed new voices to share both page and stage.
+In addition, our online literary journal and free Reading and Conversation series—presented in partnership with Black@NYT—have allowed new voices to share both page and stage.
 These new voices appeared on the digital page with Hodder Fellow Cristina Garcia in April 2013, and MacArthur Fellow Edward P. Jones shared the stage with new and emerging voices at the New York Times Conference Center in April 2011.

 Princess Perry appeared on both the page and the stage.
 She was published in the inaugural issue of the journal and joined Kweli's editorial circle in 2013.
 She had this to say about the importance of Kweli to the literary landscape.